Let’s Talk

 create-ssl-certificates-for-development-websites-2

-Expand Personal > Certificates you will see the generated certificate.
-Right-click on the certificate and click copy.
+Here you will see the generated certificate.
+You can right click on it and copy.

 create-ssl-certificates-for-development-websites-3